Ghost Stories (The Lawrence Arms album): Song information

 "Sixteen Hours" is about Brendan's health, and how he was so bummed that he smoked cigarettes.
 "Chicago is Burning" is an ode to Chicago, but criticizes the constant heavy pollution.
 Brendan Kelly once called "Turnstyles" the best Lawrence Arms song.
 It's one of the few songs from the earlier days that was still played live as the years went on.
 They re-recorded it for their 2005 compilation album, Cocktails & Dreams.
 "Asa Phelps is Dead" references a character from The Simpsons, named Asa Phelps.
 "The Old Timers 2x4" is about Brendan's relationship with his father.
 It was also re-recorded for Cocktails & Dreams.
 "Here Comes the Neighborhood" makes reference of tons of places in Chicago, like The Empty Bottle.
 It was also included on PopStache's list of "Chicago Theme Songs That Don't Suck".
 "Light Breathing (Me and Martha Plimpton in a Fancy Elevator)" is a true story.
 Chris ran into actress, Martha Plimpton in an elevator, but couldn't get the nerve to say anything to her.
 Though not to the extent of "Turnstyles", this song sometimes still appears in their live sets.
 "106 South" is the only song by the band that was written and sung by drummer, Neil Hennessy.
 He came in with the song completely done, and they decided to put it on the record.
 It also mentions The Simpsons.
 "The Last One" is often viewed as being one of the best songs by the band.
 It has three hidden tracks attached to it.
 "Old Mexico Way" and "Heaven Help Me" are satirically dark country songs.
 They feature Brendan Kelly singing in a slight country accent, but are often said to be some of the band's strongest tracks.
 Both were added as hidden tracks on the re-recorded version of "Turnstyles" on their compilation album, Cocktails & Dreams.
 "Purple Haze" and "Heaven Help Me" were recorded on home audio equipment by the band.
-"Purple Haze" was later renamed and recorded as "Faintly Falling Ashes" on their split with Shady View Terrace.
+"Purple Haze" was later renamed and recorded (in a full band arrangement) as "Faintly Falling Ashes" on their split with Shady View Terrace.
 All tracks from that split were also featured on their compilation album, Cocktails & Dreams.